piyoush-jaiswal/PPE-Violation-Detection/README.md

 ## Setup

 The code was trained on Kubeflow and run on a DGX A100 GPU.
-One should include client_secrets.json file in the root folder and update the sender email address in the hubconfCuston.py file with the same email having credentials.
+One should include client_secrets.json file in the root folder and update the sender email address in the hubconfCuston.py file with the same email having credentials to start sending the email to admin.

 **Note:** This repository contains all the results, visualizations and best model after custom training on the dataset.